 In case you don’t know a lot about polio, it’s actually a viral infectious disease that can spread quickly from person to person.
 It enters the central nervous system, infecting and destroying motor neurons, leading to muscle weakness and paralysis.

 My father-in-law has virtually no tricep muscles in one arm and severely weakened legs.
 After he recovered, he was unable to do many of the physical activities he had previously enjoyed, like playing baseball or competing in judo.
 Today he has difficulty walking and cannot raise his arm very high.
-Now that he is in his 80s he uses a wheelchair from time to time, as the effects of the polio on his aging body have robbed him of much of his strength (but luckily none of his remarkable inner fortitude).
+Now that he is in his 80s he uses a wheelchair from time to time, as the effects of the polio on his aging Healthy Body have robbed him of much of his strength (but luckily none of his remarkable inner fortitude).

 If you had a chance to spare your child that same fate, would you take it?
 I know I would.
 Luckily for us, a polio vaccine was created in the 1950s that drastically reduced the number of cases, particularly in first-world countries.
 Even now, UNICEF is working to bring the vaccine to third world countries, which could eradicate the disease globally.

 That’s not the only disease we can prevent.
 Measles, mumps, rubella, some types of meningitis – there are vaccines available for all these diseases.
 But many parents today are opting not to vaccinate their children against some of these conditions.
 Why?